 When a DHW Call is present, the DHW pump is activated.
-The zone pumps may operate if there is a Boiler call.
+The boiler system pump does not turn on, but may operate based on either a Boiler, Mixing, or Setpoint Call.

 It is assumed that the DHW pump will provide adequate flow through the heat exchanger and the boiler.